cinyan10/cinyan10/README.md

 ### Hi there 👋
 I'm **Cinyan10**.
-I make plugins for CS:GO KZ (Kreedz) servers using SourcePawn, and I also enjoy building things with Python, which is my favorite programming language.
+I make plugins for CS:GO KZ servers using SourcePawn, and I also enjoy building things with Python, which is my favorite programming language.

 Most of my code comes from AI assistance, but I like experimenting with new ideas for server features, bots, or tools.